botpress/readme/docs/INTEGRATIONS/building-integrations/sdk.md

   Allows the Integration to proactively create a user.
 This is usefull if the Integration needs to send a message to a user that has not yet interacted with the Bot.

-The Integration's implementation must implement handlers for the defition's actions and channels as well as a handler for the external service's requests.
+The Integration's implementation must implement handlers for the definition's actions and channels as well as a handler for the external service's requests.
 The first two handlers are called by the Bot when an action or a message is triggered.
 The last handler is called by the external service when an event is triggered.